Cook smarter

 Common technique mistakes

 Using the wrong flour: All-purpose or bread flour won't produce the same tender texture.
-The protein type is different, not just the amount.
+The protein type is different, not only the amount.

 Over-kneading: Neapolitan dough should be smooth and elastic, not tight.
 Over-working makes it hard to stretch and produces a chewier crumb than you want.